Post-secondary transfer applications

 Now that you’ve applied to UBC, you might be wondering: “Did they get my documents?” and “When will I receive my admission decision?”

 Tens of thousands of UBC applicants from across Canada and around the world have the same questions.
-The UBC Admissions Office is doing its best to read every applicant’s Personal Profile and transcript as carefully – and quickly – as possible.
+The UBC Admissions Office is doing its best to read every applicant’s personal profile and transcript as carefully – and quickly – as possible.
 We’re swamped with applicant documents, but we’re working very hard to give you a considered and fair decision as soon as we can.

 Once we have evaluated your application, you’ll see our decision in the Applicant Service Centre.